-The Saint Louis County Department of Health would like to provide citizens with valuable information to ensure continued good health.
+The Saint Louis County Department of Public Health would like to provide citizens with valuable information to ensure continued good health.
 Influenza Link Warehouse provides the most current access to information designed to protect the population from the flu and its effects.

 Please take a few moments and examine the content on the following websites.
 These sites have been reviewed and compiled to offer the most accurate information about influenza and the actions people can take to avoid its effects.

 Serving a key role in the strategy outlined by President Bush on November 1, 2005, this website provides citizens with important information about the government's preparation activities, as well as vital steps each American can take to prepare for and prevent a pandemic.

 The Centers for Disease Control (CDC) serves as one of the main health agencies for the United States (U.S.) and maintains a comprehensive website for influenza in multiple language formats.
 This site is updated frequently and contains information and recommendations for citizens and health professionals alike.